 D. Collect newspaper stories, novels, short stories, web sites, and the like that deal with your profession—what comes up there?

 E. Look through texts on your profession's ethics.
-(For example, see the Codes of Ethics Collection, divided by professional category link)
+(For example, see the Codes of Ethics Collection)

-F. Ask your students to write up problems (based on their work experience or on the work experience of someone they interview) (For engineering instructions, you can see examples of cases developed by graduate students in the Ethics-in-Basket link)
+F. Ask your students to write up problems based on their work experience or on the work experience of someone they interview.

 G. Think about writing a report on research, design work, or evaluation of the material covered in course: what problems arise in reporting technical results?